kensupernova/fullstack-design-a-game-api/README.md

     - Parameters: urlsafe_game_key
     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

+ - **get_users**
+    - Path: 'users'
+    - Method: GET
+    - Parameters: None
+    - Returns: Return all the registered users
+    - Description: Each user is username and email.
+It is useful in testing.

+ - **get_games**
+    - Path: 'games'
+    - Method: GET
+    - Parameters: None
+    - Returns: GameForms
+    - Description: It can list all the games. urlsafe_game_key, game_over, is_canceld, board_state, and other information of all games is displayed.

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
-    - Parameters: urlsafe_game_key, position
+    - Parameters: urlsafe_game_key, user_of_move, position_of_move
     - Returns: GameForm with new game state.
     - Description: Accepts a position in the free indice in the grid and returns the updated state of the game.
-    If new position causes a game to end (win, tie, lose), a corresponding Score entity will be created.
+If new position causes a game to end (win, tie, lose), two corresponding score entities will be created.
+One score for user and one score for opponent.

  - **get_scores**
     - Path: 'scores'